 Winona’s Catapult is by far the most interesting of Winona’s structures as they can be used to protect bases or can be used to automatically farm Mobs.

-Winona’s Catapult’s cost players 15 Rocks, 3 Sticks and 1 Duct Tape to prototype and must be powered by a Generator or a G.E.M.erator.
+Winona’s Catapult’s cost players 15 Rocks, 3 Twigs and 1 Duct Tape to prototype and must be powered by a Generator or a G.E.M.erator.
 Catapults deal 42.5 damage every 2.5 seconds and have a 1.25 radius of AoE damage.

 Winona’s Catapult has 400 HP, making it a quite sturdy structure.
 Catapults will also repair themselves by 8.3 HP every 10 seconds, so kiting enemies around Catapults can help players keep them alive for longer.